-HOA management is a service that helps HOA communities accomplish tasks and address ongoing needs in the community.
-However, as beneficial as a provider of HOA management can be for a community, some HOAs only hire a manager when the need for one is painfully obvious.
+HOA management is a service that helps communities accomplish tasks and address ongoing needs in the community.
+However, as beneficial as an HOA management company can be for a community, some associations only hire a manager when the need for one is painfully obvious.
 By the time this situation arrives, a community has often lost more money due to poor resource management than it has saved by not retaining the services of a management provider.

 Board Members Do Not Have Enough Time